1AmYF/aos-js-serverlist/README.md

 # aos-js-serverlist
 A single-file serverlist in pure Javascript for the game *Ace of Spades Classic*.
+[Live Version](https://1amyf.github.io/aos-js-serverlist/serverlist.html)

 ## Features
 - Simple and clean layout